hadouken/hadouken/src/Package/readme.txt

 ---

-1. Inherit the abstract class Hadouken.Framework.Plugins.Plugin and override the abstract OnStart function.
-There is also a virtual method called OnStop you can override to clean up after yourself.
+1. Inherit the abstract class Hadouken.Fx.Plugin and override the abstract Load function.
+There is also a virtual method called Unload you can override to clean up after yourself.

-public class MyPlugin : Hadouken.Framework.Plugins.Plugin
+public class MyPlugin : Hadouken.Fx.Plugin
 {
-    public override void OnStart() { }
+    public override void Load() { }

-    public override void OnStop() { }
+    public override void Unload() { }
 }

 ---